-Failure to meet standards

-Students not meeting the standards (outlined above) or placed on AP by the Registrar will be placed on financial aid warning for one semester, during which aid may be received.
-If, at the end of the warning semester, a student once again does not meet the SAP requirements or is again placed on AP by the Registrar he or she will be ineligible for federal financial aid unless he or she successfully appeals (see Appeals below) for reinstatement of federal aid, at which point the student will be placed on financial aid probation for one semester.
+Failure to meet SAP standards: Students who do not meet the SAP requirements (explained above) will be placed on financial aid warning for one semester, during which aid may be received.
+If, at the end of the warning semester, a student once again does not meet the SAP requirements, they will be ineligible for federal financial aid unless they successfully appeal (see Appeals below) for reinstatement of federal aid at which point the student will be placed on financial aid probation for one semester.